 During 2016, the non-management members of our Board met in executive session at each regularly scheduled Board of Director's meeting.
 As Lead Director, Mr. Singleton presided over these executive sessions.
-In addition, Mr. Singleton has broad authority to call and conduct meetings of the independent Directors.
-The duties and responsibilities of our Lead Director are described in more detail in the section below.
+In addition, Mr. Singleton has

 Board Leadership Structure